 There are many entries in the sidebar that are likely to not show any information, because System Information is designed to work with Macs of many generations.
 So no current Macs have Firewire, or support Parallel SCSI, but you’ll still see entries for them.

 The final section in the sidebar is Software.
 There’s a lot here.
 For example, if you click Applications, then you’ll see a list of all the applications installed on your Mac (even some that you don’t consider to be applications, such as drivers and background processes).
-This is a very useful list if you’re not yet running macOS Catalina, since it no longer supports 32-bit applications.
+This is a very useful list if you’re running a version of macOS prior to Catalina, which doesn’t support 32-bit applications.
 You can use this list to find which apps are on your Mac that need to be updated before you upgrade.
 (See this article for more on 32-bit apps and how to find them in System Information.)
+And if you’re using one of Apple’s M1 Macs, this section shows you which apps are universal – they run on both Apple and Intel processors, which are Intel only, and which are native for Apple’s processor: they get labeled Apple Silicon

 A lot of the information in the Software section gets into tiny details, which are generally not useful except when troubleshooting.
 Entries such as Extensions, Frameworks, and Startup Items are things you won’t often need to check, but if you do, they can save you time rooting around in your folders.
 Each item shows a file path, so you can find where it is located if needed.